DivyaNamoju/OrangeHRMDemoSite_UIAutomation/README.md

 ## 🔁 CI / CD — GitHub Actions

 This project can be run in CI using GitHub Actions.
-Maven Cucumber reporting can accessed at:
+Maven Cucumber reporting can be accessed at:

 [https://github.com/DivyaNamoju/OrangeHRMDemoSite_UIAutomation](https://divyanamoju.github.io/OrangeHRMDemoSite_UIAutomation/)